The 4 Dimensions Of High Potential Talent

 Four dimensions of High Potential Employees

 Most companies remain unclear about the different dimensions involved in identifying high potential talent.
-Yet there is an increased awareness of employee talent, and high potential assessments and programmes are starting to become a norm.
+Yet there is an increased awareness of employee talent, and high potential assessments and programs are starting to become a norm.

 Upon analysis of the Harvard Business Review numbers (2017), it is clear that companies must focus on their high potential employees for a number of reasons.
 Employees considered to be top talent outperform average employees consistently based on the complexity of the role.
 The review brought to light that the top employees are known to deliver a 50-200% higher contribution than the rest of their colleagues.